felipetovarhenao/stringnode/README.md

 - The periodicity, with its 1st derivative, for each pattern.

+For some examples, see the `bell_scripts` folder.

 ---

 ### `.bell` scripts

-The structure of a `.bell` script is hierarchical, and can include 4 different blocks of information — pattern _sequences_, _tempo_ changes, _fret_ structures, and _quantization_ information.
-The general structure of a script using all 4 types of blocks would look something like this:
+The structure of a `.bell` script is hierarchical, and can include 4 different blocks of information at the main level — pattern _sequences_, _tempo_ changes, _fret_ structures, and _quantization_ information.
+The general structure of a script using all 4 types of main-level blocks would look something like this:

 ```python
 [ `tempo <BPM> ]